-- Preheat oven to 180°C or 360°F and roast hazelnuts for 10-12 minutes.
+- Preheat oven to 180°C or 360°F and roast hazelnuts on a sheet pan for 10-12 minutes.
 Remove from oven, place the hazelnuts in a tea towel and give it a good rub to remove skin.

-- Mix olive oil, seeded mustard, honey, lemon juice ingredients in a small bowl.
+- Mix olive oil, seeded mustard, honey, lemon juice ingredients in a small mixing bowl.

 - Add salt and pepper to taste.

 - Remove pears from cold water, pat dry with paper towels.

 - In a mixing bowl, add rocket leaves, pear and Jerusalem artichoke slices.